World War, 1914-1918--England

 Scope and Contents

-This collections consists of a single letter dated October 17, 1917, written by a British soldier at a hospital in France while he recovered from a battle wound.
+Single letter, dated October 17, 1917, by a British soldier at a hospital in France while he recovered from a battle wound.
 It is addressed to the soldier's parents, Mr. and Mrs. Arnold of Syston in Leicestershire, England, and is signed "Will."
 The letter expresses his eagerness to rejoin "the boys" the next day.

 Benjamin J. Jefferson Diary